conan-io/docs/reference/commands/new.rst

   will add the necessary ``find_package``s in CMake, and add a call to ``math()`` and ``magic()`` inside the generated ``ai()`` function.

-  Its variables are: name, version, [require, require...]
+  Its variables are: name, version, [requires1, requires2, ...], [tool_requires1, tool_requires2, ...]

 - **cmake_exe**:
   Creates a cmake executable target that defines a function called ``name``,